-Fair Value Measurements Using
+Fa Fair Value Measurements Usir

-Quoted Significant Significant
+Quo ted Significan t Significant

-es in Other Other
+Price Othe - Other

-ctive Observable Und observable
+Active Observa εl Jnobservable

-6 - 212 - X rkets Inputs Inputs
+Mark Input Inputs

-(In millions) Total (Le vel 1) (Level 2) (Level 3)
+(In millions) Total (Leve el 1) (Level 2) (Level 3)

 Assets

-Trading securities \$ 22.7 \$ 17.7 \$ 5.0 \$
+Trading securities \$ 22.7 \$ ́ 17.7 \$ 5.) (- 6

-Derivative assets 3.9 3.9
+Derivative assets 3.9 - 3.
+9 -

-Bank drafts 18.4 18.4
+Bank drafts 18.4 18.4 - -

 Liabilities

-Derivative liabilities \$ 6.2 \$ .1 \$ 6.1 \$
+Derivative liabilities \$ 6.2 \$.1 \$ 6.
+1 6 -

-Contingent consideration liabilities 45.0 45.0
+Contingent consideration liabilities 45.0 - - 45.0

 Trading securities include fixed income securities (primarily U.S. government and corporate debt securities) measured at fair value using quoted prices/bids and a money market fund measured at fair value using NAV.
 As of December 29, 2018, trading securities of \$.2 million and \$26.1 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the Consolidated Balance Sheets.
 As of December 31, 2017, trading securities of \$.4 million and \$22.3 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the Consolidated Balance Sheets.
 Derivatives that are exchange-traded are measured at fair value using quoted market prices and classified within Level 1 of the valuation hierarchy.
 Derivatives measured based on foreign exchange rate inputs that are readily available in public markets are classified within Level 2 of the valuation hierarchy.
-Bank drafts (maturities greater than three months) are valued at face value due to their short-term nature and were included in "Other current assets" in the Consolidated Balance Sheets.
+Derivatives greater than three months) are valued at face value due to their short-term nature and were included in "Other current assets" in the Consolidated Balance Sheets.
 Contingent consideration liabilities relate to estimated earn-out payments associated with certain of the 2017 Acquisitions.
-These payments are based on the achievement of certain performance targets in 2017 and 2018 based on the applicable terms of the purchase agreements, and our estimates are based on the expected payments related to these targets under the terms of their respective agreements.
+These payments are based on the expected payments related to these targets under the terms of their respective agreements.
 We have classified these liabilities as Level 3.
-As of December 29, 2018, contingent consideration liabilities were included in "Other accrued liabilities" and "Long-term retirement benefits and other liabilities," respectively, in the Consolidated Balance Sheets.
+As of December 29, 2018, contingent consideration liabilities were included in "Other accrued liabilities" in the Consolidated Balance Sheets.
+As of December 30, 2017, contingent consideration liabilities were included in "Other accrued liabilities" and "Long-term retirement benefits and other liabilities," respectively, in the Consolidated Balance Sheets.